Articles

 Quote-Based / Tiered Model:

-- Custom pricing for mid-market and enterprise contracts
+- Custom pricing for mid-market and enterprise clients

-- Best rates are reserved for larger annual agreements
+- Best rates reserved for larger annual contracts

 Pros of SAP Litmos:

-• Provides rapid deployment and a large pre-built content library
+- Provides rapid deployment and extensive pre-built course library

-• Offers multi-audience training for employees, partners, and customers
+- Offers multi-audience training for employees, partners, and customers

-• Includes compliance tracking, certifications, and SCORM support
+- Includes compliance tracking, gamification, and certifications

 Cons of SAP Litmos:

-• Can be complex and feature-heavy for simple SOP documentation
+- Can be complex and feature-heavy for simple SOP documentation

 How does Trainual compare to SAP Litmos?

-7.notion| best for flexible knowledge management
+7. Notion | Best for flexible knowledge management

 Pricing